Sienci-Labs/Resources/atc/atc-assembly/atc-tool-rack-and-tls.md

       12x M4 - 8mm Button Head Screw
       1x Tool Rack Backbone
       6x Tool Holder Clip
-      4x M6 - 8mm Button Head Screw
+      12x M6 - 8mm Button Head Screw

       (atc_assembly_tool-parts8.jpg)
 ---

-1. Secure one (1) **tool holder clip** onto each end of the backbone, ensuring the clip sits **flush**.
-You should have two (2) clips installed.
+1. Secure one (1) **tool holder clip** onto each end of the backbone, ensuring the clip sits **flush**, using two (2) M6 - 8mm screws.
+Repeat for each position on the backbone.

    * Hold the clip snug while threading in the screws with an Allen key.
 Secure fully.
-   * Continually check that each clip remains fully seated.
+   * Continually check that each clip remains fully seated to the profile.

          ⚠️ **Important:** Improperly seated clips can cause **ATC accuracy issues**.